Considerations for Azure Virtual Machines DBMS deployment for SAP workload

 - The virtual networks the SAP application is deployed into don't have access to the internet.

-- The database VMs run in the same virtual network as the application layer.
+- The database VMs run in the same virtual network as the application layer, separated in a different subnet from the SAP application layer.

 - The VMs within the virtual network have a static allocation of the private IP address.
 For more information, see IP address types and allocation methods in Azure.